• Slang User's Guide

 When using slangc, you will typically want to identify which entry point(s) you intend to compile.
 The -entry computeMain option selects an entry point to be compiled to output code in this invocation of slangc.

-slangc hello-world.slang -entry computeMain -stage compute -o hello-world.spv
+slangc hello-world.slang -entry computeMain -stage compute -target spirv -o hello-world.spv

 Targets